impel-intelligence/dippy-studio-bittensor-miner/FAQ.md

 5. Emissions are distributed based on relative performance compared to other miners

 ### What types of jobs are there?
-- **Inference jobs**: Currently active - miners process inference requests using the base model provided
+- **Inference jobs**: Currently active - miners process inference requests using the base model provided (flux dev)
 - **Edit jobs**: Optional FLUX.1-Kontext editing

 ### How is miner selection determined?